 Whistleblower Policy

-The report should include:
+The incident report should include:

-• The organization where the circumstances occurred;
+• The organization or department where the circumstances occurred;

-• The precise description of the circumstances (i.e. what has been witnessed, and where);
+• The precise description of the circumstances (i.e., what has been witnessed, and where);

 • The identity and contact details of other witnesses, if applicable;